eduardoboucas/static-api-generator/README.md

 |   |_ macallan/
 ```

-1. Initialise Pluma and specifiy the API blueprint, so it can make sense of the data, as well as the base directory where the files will be created.
+1. Create an API and specifiy its blueprint, so it can make sense of the data, as well as the base directory where the files will be created.

     ```js
-    const api = new Pluma({
+    const api = new API({
       blueprint: 'data/:country/:brand/:review',
       targetDirectory: 'output'
     })